 Example of a Modern-day Success

 Stocks of the brand’s items are sold in various prestigious retailers, such as Selfridges in London, Barney’s in New York, Colette in Paris, and the e-commerce giant, Net-A-Porter.
-From 2015 to 2016, the brand’s sales grew by 100%, a lot of which contributed by customers from North America and Europe.
+From 2015 to 2016, the brand’s sales grew by 100%, a lot of which were contributed by customers from North America and Europe.
 Later in 2016, the brand opened its first store outside both continents, in the Aoyama district in Tokyo, Japan.
 It was the first of many in Asia, having opened two more in 2017, one in Shanghai, China and another in Seoul, South Korea.

 In 2017, Abloh pursued a number of collaborations, most with well-established brands to further broaden the awareness of his already-popular label.
 One of the most popular was his collaboration with sportswear giant Nike, wherein Abloh was tapped to redesign and innovate a number of their classic products.
 A particular highlight of this collaboration was Abloh’s re-imagining of the famous Nike Air Force 1, and upon posting a snapshot of a sample on social media, had already amassed gargantuan attention.
 He also collaborated with one of the very first streetwear brands in the industry, Moncler, wherein he reinvented the brand’s classic duvet jackets.
 He offered them in his classic vivid hues and silhouettes that were geared towards today’s taste of the streetwear crowd.